Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 **Multi-Tenant Environment**

 Ensure that required "Conditional Access Policies" are also deployed and assigned in resource tenants.
 Misconfiguration and administrative efforts/costs can be reduced by automated deployment (to your multi-tenant-environment).
-Alexander Filipin has started an awesome [GitHub project](https://github.com/AlexFilipin/ConditionalAccess) to provide a fully automated solution for achieving an "As Code" approach for Conditional Access.
+Alexander Filipin has started a [GitHub project](https://github.com/AlexFilipin/ConditionalAccess) to provide a fully automated solution for achieving an "As Code" approach for Conditional Access.
+Strongly recommended to have a look on his policy set and automation!

 **Delegated Privileged Access to Azure AD B2C or other Azure AD "Free" Tenants**

 All new created tenants (starting from October 2019) will be protected by a minimum set of policies ("Security Defaults").
 This is not the case for B2C tenants because it seems not to be supported for this kind of directories.
-New created B2C tenants will be created  without security defaults.
+New B2C tenants will be created without security defaults.
 Previous ["Baseline policies"](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-baseline-protection) are deprecated and can't be enabled anymore.
 The announced support of Conditional Access and Identity Protection for Azure AD B2C will resolve this security concern finally.

 Enabling of “Security defaults” for all other (free) Azure AD tenants is supported and will enforce MFA for administrators in the tenant which also covers invited privileged users.
 But you will have no option to exclude “emergency access accounts” (aka “break glass” accounts).
 This also prevents you to configure other condition/controls as part of Conditional Access Policies (registered device required for privileged access).
-And you will be losing the access to the tenant in MFA outage scenarios without break-glass.
 It's necessary to use custom "Conditional Access" as far it's technically possible.

 **Monitoring access to inviting tenant from privileged users without MFA**

 I've tried to write a simple Azure Sentinel / KQL query to detect sign-ins without MFA from (invited) privileged users.
 In many cases the sign-in logs of the inviting tenant shows that MFA requirement was satisfied by a claim in the token even if it wasn't required.
-The query can be used in the inviting tenant and filtered users by the user name prefix of your privileged accounts.
+The query can be used in the inviting tenant and filtered users by name prefix of your privileged accounts.
 This is still an experimental query without any warranty.
 You'll find the latest version in my GitHub repository: [azuresentinel/SignInFromExternalPrivilegedUserWithoutMFAClaim.kusto](https://github.com/Cloud-Architekt/azuresentinel/blob/master/SignInFromExternalPrivilegedUserWithoutMFAClaim.kusto)

 ### No enforcement of sign-in risk and user risk policy in inviting Azure AD tenants (without Identity Protection)